Wednesday, January 1, 2025

 What can we say June 1?
 Easter 7

 Acts 16:16-34.
-I'll preach on this - and am pondering a structure in which I'll begin at the end: at midnight, with singing in jail.
+When I've preached on this, I've restructured by beginning at the end: at midnight, with singing in jail (check out next week's lection).
 Then backtracking: how did they get there?
 The slave girl's liberation.
 And then back to Lydia (last week’s lection!) - and the fact that God had called them to come there, and ask what challenges God's call entails, but then how the joy and peace come.

 How humorous: Paul encounters a possessed woman, evidently traipsing around after him, and he gets annoyed!
 Like the demons who recognize who Jesus is, this possessed slave girl knows who Paul is!
 Was Paul annoyed by her bellowing?
 Or by the system that puts a girl in such a predicament – a slave for the profit of others?
 Yes?